Commuting-Liftable Subgroups of Galois Groups II: Proof of Theorem

-The remainder of this section will be devoted to the proof of this claim.
-To make the notation a bit less cumbersome, we will use the following convention.
-For $\gamma_1,\gamma_2,\gamma_3 \in \Z/\ell^s$, we will write:
+To make the notation a bit less cumbersome, we will use the following notational conventions which are motivated by homogeneous coordinates in projective space over a field.
+Let $i,j,\gamma, \gamma_1,\gamma_2,\gamma_3 \in \Z/\ell^{N'}$ be given.
+We will write: